ucsd-ccbb/cirrus-ngs/README.md

 	* You will see a list of all the Cirrus-NGS notebooks:

 	![Cirrus-NGS notebooks list](docs/notebooks_list.png)
-2. Click on the `BasicCFNClusterSetup.ipynb` notebook to start it.
+2. Click on the `BasicAWSClusterSetup.ipynb` notebook to start it.
 3. Fill in the parameters in the first two cells in the notebook, using the values identified above in the [Gathering Required Inputs](#Gathering-Required-Inputs) section where relevant. <!--TODO:expand-->
 4. Run the notebook.<!--TODO:expand-->